 - Collect oral histories on interesting stories about historic Waxhaw and it’s people

-The Waxhaw Historic Preservation Commission or “WHPC” is a board made up of seven (7) people that live in the Waxhaw town limits.
+The Waxhaw Historic Preservation Commission or “HPC” is a board made up of seven (7) people that live in the Waxhaw town limits.
 Appointments to the committee are made by the Board of Commissioners to ensure the majority of members have demonstrated special interest, experience or education in history, architecture, archaeology or related fields.
-WHPC members serve staggered terms of three (3) years.
+HPC members serve staggered terms of three (3) years.

-The regularly scheduled WHPC meeting is held at 6:30PM on the second Thursday of every month at the Waxhaw Town Hall located at 1150 N. Broome Street in Waxhaw.
-The WHPC also has field trips to different trainings offered at different locations in the state, and to historic museums and places.
+The regularly scheduled HPC meeting is held at 6:30PM on the second Thursday of every month at the Waxhaw Town Hall located at 1150 N. Broome Street in Waxhaw.
+The HPC also has field trips to different trainings offered at different locations in the state, and to historic museums and places.

 View the Boards and Committees Volunteer Information page and complete the online application.
-Applications will be automatically forwarded to the Clerk's office and presented to the OAC for review.
+Applications will be automatically forwarded to the Clerk's office and presented to the OAB for review.